 Scholarships will range from $1,000 to $4,000 per year, and can be used at any accredited public, private, technical college or university in the United States.
-The goal is to support refugee students on a pathway to finding meaningful careers as contributing members of our community and adopted country.
+The goal is to support refugee students on a pathway to finding meaningful careers in our community and adopted country.

 HONORING DEAN THROUGH CREATING OPPORTUNITY

-RefugeeConnect established a student scholarship to further its mission and to honor Dean Razzak, late son of Ziad Razzak and Alicia Kappers, a Junior League of Cincinnati member.
+RefugeeConnect established a student scholarship to further its mission and to honor Dean Razzak, late son of Ziad Razzak and Alicia Kappers, a current RefugeeConnect Board Member.
 Dean was born to Alicia and Ziad in November 2014 with a rare medical disorder.
 Described as a happy little guy, he fought hard and enjoyed life at Cincinnati Children’s Hospital Medical Center with the love and care of so many and mom and dad by his side.
-Dean died in January 2015.
+Dean passed in January 2015.

 Dean’s mother, Alicia, is one of the founding Co-Chairs of RefugeeConnect and currently serves as a RefugeeConnect Board Member; Dean’s father, Ziad, is a refugee whose family resettled in the United States.